Glossary TermApril 20, 2024

 • More traders get liquidated

-Pro tip: This is called a "cascade liquidation" and it's why crypto can crash 20% in minutes.
+Pro tip: This is called a "cascade liquidation" and this is why crypto can drop 20% within minutes.
 Liquidations feed on themselves.

 How to Prevent Liquidation